Government needs to respond more quickly to changes that affect its ability to successfully accomplish its missions.

 This year the theme of the event is Toward Mission Agility.

-Today, government needs to respond to changes in environments that affect its ability to meet its mission, whether it’s acquiring capabilities or serving customers.
-For the military, the pace of change for mission need has accelerated.
+The pace of change has accelerated.
 Near-peer adversaries now field capabilities faster than the United States.
 The rapidly changing and adapting threat forces defense agencies to speed up their processes to counter the threat and maintain their technological edge.

 Across government, military and civilian realms, the rapid evolution of information technology has sparked a digital transformation of organizational activities and processes.
 Whether it is Cloud First or cybersecurity, digital transformation is fully leveraging the changes and opportunities now possible with a mix of digital technologies.
 These include automation, data exchanges, cloud, cyber-physical systems, robots, big data, artificial intelligence, learning systems, IoT and autonomy.
 Today, smart organizations – government and industry – are operating at the intersection of people, new technologies and innovation.